thrustvectorlabs/rust-server-query/README.md

 - Build for production: `yarn build:web`
 - Preview the production bundle: `yarn preview:web`
 - Configure the API target by copying `packages/web/.env.example` to `packages/web/.env` (or export `VITE_API_URL` in the environment) and setting the URL of the deployed server before running `yarn build:web`.

+# Internal URLs

+These routes are intended for internal diagnostics and are not linked from the main dashboard navigation.

+API:

+- `GET /api/internal/database-stats` – Database table counts and aggregate size statistics.
+- `GET /api/internal/player-sessions` – Aggregated player session metrics used by the internal stats UI.

+Web UI:

+- `/internal/database-stats` – React page that visualizes the internal database stats and player sessions (calls the API routes above).